Before coming to Chicago, Vajiheh had dreams of becoming an architect. Thanks to your support, she's well on her way.

 As her English improved, so did her confidence.
 Not only was she making new friends and adjusting to life in Chicago, but she excelled academically, too.
 At Mather, she completed grades 9 and 10 in just one year before transferring to Sullivan High.

 Thanks to her hard work and the help of friends like you, Vajiheh continued to flourish in school.
-This spring, she graduated from Sullivan High with a nearly perfect GPA, receiving only two B’s in the two years she was there.
+She graduated from Sullivan High with a nearly perfect GPA, receiving only two B’s in the two years she was there.

-Knowing the challenges refugees youth face upon arrival, Vajiheh decided to spend her summer working at RefugeeOne’s summer day camp helping other recently-arrived refugee children.
+As she personally knows the challenges refugee youth face upon arrival to Chicago, Vajiheh spent her summer after high school working at RefugeeOne’s summer day camp, helping other recently-arrived refugee children.